groupdocs-metadata/GroupDocs.Metadata-Products/content/metadata/nodejs-java/extract/potm.en.md

 ############################# Steps ############################
 steps:
     enable: true
-    title: "How to Extract Metadata from POTM Files in Node.js via Java with GroupDocs.Metadata"
+    title: "How to Extract Metadata from POTM Files in Node.js with GroupDocs.Metadata"
     content: |
       Easily extract metadata from POTM files within your Node.js via Java applications using [GroupDocs.Metadata](https://products.groupdocs.com/metadata/nodejs-java/).
 Here's how: